Naval Vessel Register

 The Naval Vessel Register (NVR) is the official inventory of ships and service craft in custody of or titled by the United States Navy.
 It contains information on ships and service craft that make up the official inventory of the Navy from the time a vessel is authorized through its life cycle and disposal.
 It also includes ships that have been removed from the register (often termed stricken or struck), but not disposed of by sale, transfer to another government, or other means.
-Ships and service craft disposed of prior to 1987 are currently not included, but are gradually being added along with other updates.
+Ships and service craft disposed of prior to 1987 are not included, but are gradually being added along with other updates.

 History

 The NVR traces its origin back to the 1880s, having evolved from several previous publications.
 In 1911, the Bureau of Construction and Repair published Ships Data US Naval Vessels, which subsequently became the Ships Data Book in 1952 under the Bureau of Ships.
 The Bureau of Ordnance's Vessel Register, first published in 1942 and retitled Naval Vessel Register, was combined with the Ships Data Book under the Bureau of Ships in 1959.